pingcap/tidb-dashboard/CONTRIBUTING.md

 The first line is the subject and should be no longer than 50 characters, the other lines should be wrapped at 72 characters (see [this blog post](https://preslav.me/2015/02/21/what-s-with-the-50-72-rule/) for why).

-If the change affects more than one subsystem, you can use comma to separate them like `util/codec,util/types:`.
+If the change affects more than one subsystem, you can use comma to separate them like `keyvis`.

 If the change affects many subsystems, you can use `*` instead, like `*:`.

 The body of the commit message should describe why the change was made and at a high level, how the code works.

-### Signing off the Commit

-The project uses [DCO check](https://github.com/probot/dco#how-it-works) and the commit message must contain a `Signed-off-by` line for [Developer Certificate of Origin](https://developercertificate.org/).

-Use option `git commit -s` to sign off your commits.